 Non-academic departments are also required to complete a 5-year program review,

 Annual Assessment ReportThe annual assessment cycle includes an assessment of operational goals from the academic year that concludes on May 31 and an assessment plan for the academic year that begins on June 1.
-Assessment reports and plans should be updated in the College's assessment management system, TaskStream, by June 30 of each year.
+Assessment reports and plans should be submitted to the Office of Institutional Effectiveness by June 30 of each year.

 All members of a department are expected to participate fully in the annual assessment and planning processes.